Before I started helping (mostly) Americans see soccer games in England, I was a sportswriter…

 Beyond tier 6, there are literally hundreds of games up and down the country, meaning that in virtually any settlement in England that day, there’s football.
 And it’s not just England, by the way: All the top Scottish leagues are playing, and there are 20 Boxing Day games in the Scottish Cup.

-Also up that day: Liverpool at Villa, Bournemouth at Chelsea, Wolves at Everton, Man City at Leeds, Newcastle at Leicester, and Forest at Man United and Brighton at Southampton.
+Also up that day: Liverpool at Burnley, Fulham at Bournemouth, Nottingham Forest at Newcastle, and Luton Town at Sheffield.
 Note how they tend to be regionalized to make travel a bit easier for supporters.

 Most of those games are on NBC in the US, but remember you can see all the Premier League games on their streaming service, Peacock.

-In the Championship, where you can see games on ESPN+, Boxing Day football on TV includes Sunderland celebrating their return to the Championship by hosting Blackburn Rovers, Sheffield United going out to Blackpool for the illuminations, and Preston North End going to West Bromwich Albion, where the Lord’s Prayer probably takes on more significance during the Festive Period.
+In the Championship, where you can see games on ESPN+, Boxing Day football on TV includes Ipswich celebrating their return to the Championship by hosting Leicester City, Leeds United going out to Preston North End, and Millwall hosting QPR for a London derby.

 Memorable Boxing Day Games of the Past